lukasmartinelli/lukasmartinelli.github.io/_drafts/2014-11-17-php-dos-attack-revisited.md

 ## Using POST data as attack

-PHP stores all POST fields in the $POST map.
+PHP stores all POST fields in the $POST map for easy access.

 ```php
 <?php echo $_POST ["param"]; ?>